If you’ve been involved in the health and wellness world lately, you’ve likely heard of the keto diet.

 In addition to dietary changes, certain supplements may assist the body in fighting inflammatory conditions.

-Probiotics, prebiotics, vitamin D, and fish oil supplements have all been used in clinical studies to help improve symptoms of dermatitis.
+Probiotics, prebiotics, vitamin D, and fish oil supplements have all been used in to help improve symptoms of dermatitis.

 A review of the current literature on herbal supplementation found that primrose oil may also yield promising results for those with dermatitis.